Jayant9917/coursify/README.md

 # Coursify

-A modern course management platform built with Node.js, Express, and MongoDB.

-# Creating a course selling app
-- Initialize a new Node.js project
-- Add Express, jsonwebtoken, mongoose to it as a dependency
-- Create index.js
-- Add route skeleton for user login, signup, purchase a course, sees all courses, sees the purchased courses course
-- Add routes for admin login, admin signup, create a course, delete a course, add course content.
-- Define the schema for User, Admin, Course, Purchase
-- Add a database (mongodb), use dotenv to store the database connection string
-- Add middlewares for user and admin auth
-- Complete the routes for user login, signup, purchase a course, see course (Extra points - Use express routing to better structure your routes)
-- Create the frontend
+Coursify is a RESTful API service built with Node.js and Express.js for managing courses, users, and administrative functions.
+The application uses MongoDB as its database and implements JWT authentication for secure access.

 ## Features

-- User authentication and management
+- User authentication and authorization
-- Admin dashboard and controls
-- Course creation and management
+- Course management
-- Course purchase system
+- Admin dashboard
-- RESTful API architecture
+- RESTful API endpoints

-## Tech Stack

-- **Backend**: Node.js, Express.js
-- **Database**: MongoDB
+- MongoDB database integration
-- **ORM**: Mongoose
+- JWT-based security
-- **API**: RESTful API

 ## Prerequisites

+Before running this project, make sure you have the following installed:
-- Node.js (Latest LTS version recommended)
+- Node.js (v14 or higher)
-- MongoDB Atlas account or local MongoDB installation
+- MongoDB
-- npm (Node Package Manager)
+- npm or yarn

 ## Installation